lowranceworks/jenkins_zero_to_hero/README.md

 review the Jenkinsfile `cat pipeline/Jenkinsfile` \
 this Jenkinfile defines 4 stages

-### Build: Create a Jar for your Maven app using docker
+### Build: Create a Jar for your aven app using docker

 A few things need to happen:
 - build\run a docker container using the maven alpine image